near-ndc/voting-v1/voting_body/README.md

 A proposal is **rejected** if voting time is over (proposal is not in progress anymore), and it was not approved nor marked as spam.

 Voting Body intentionally doesn't support optimistic execution, that is approving or rejecting a proposal once sufficient amount of votes are cast.
 We want to give a chance to every member vote and express their opinion providing more clear outcome of the voting.

+Vote can only be made by an IAH verified account.
+We use `is_human_call_lock` method, which will lock the caller for soul transfers, to avoid double vote.
+Example call:

+    lock_duration=voting_duration+1
+    near IAH_REGIATRY call is_human_call_lock \
+      '{"ctr": "voting-body.near", "function": "vote", "payload": {"prop_id": 4, "vote": "approve"}, "lock_duration": '$lock_duration', "with_proof": false}' \
+      --accountId YOU
+      --deposit 0.02 # used for vote storage, reminder will be returned.

 ### Quorums and Thresholds